-Moldy bread may not be what you would consider for lunch, but for some people --- young college students and the homeless --- it is an option, according to CNN Health.
-Eating moldy foods, including bread, can be dangerous because you could be eating mycotoxins, or fungal poisons.
+Eating moldy bread or other foods can be dangerous.
+You could be ingesting mycotoxins, or fungal poisons, according to Michigan State University.
 Some types of mold can cause food poisoning, which can make you ill and result in stomach cramps, fever, diarrhea, vomiting and nausea.

 How the Mold Spreads